-It is the responsibility of the student to establish that the supervisor is professionally registered and that the internship site meets the requirements established by the AHTA.
+It is the responsibility of the student to establish that the supervisor is professionally registered and that the internship site meets the requirements established by AHTA.

-B. Site Selection and Application
+B. Site Selection

-It is the responsibility of the intern to research a potential internship site, to contact the horticultural therapy intern supervisor and, in the case of off-site supervision, the appropriate staff on site.
+It is the responsibility of the student to research a potential internship site, to contact the horticultural therapy intern supervisor.
 It is the intern's responsibility to arrange a site visit and interview, and follow through on placement.

-AHTA recommends that an internship take place at one site with one supervisor.
+The American Horticultural Therapy Association recommends that an internship take place at one site with one supervisor.
 An internship may take place at up to two sites and an intern may be supervised by up to two supervisors over the course of the internship.